TuumPHP/Http/README.md

 Tuum/Respond
 =========

-`Tuum/Respond` is a framework agnostic module to simplify PSR-7 response object composition, which can be used with many of the PSR-7 based middlewares and micro-frameworks.
+`Tuum/Respond` is a framework agnostic module to compose a PSR-7 response object for Post-Redirect-Get pattern and similar techniques.
+With this module, many of the PSR-7 based micro-frameworks will be a good choice for building, well, an ordinary web site.

-This module helps to develop an ordinary web site which requires Post-Redirect-Get pattern and similar techniques.

 ### License